slu-soc5050/syllabus/docs/policies.md

 </br>
 The goal of this course is not just to impart knowledge related to statistics, data science, and programming, but to purposefully create an environment where **all** students feel welcome and supported even as they also feel challenged intellectually.
 This is especially important in a STEM course, where stress levels can be generally high, particularly for certain groups of students.
 This can be true for many reasons.
 For students who have not had significant mathematical coursework since High School, or have not written computer code before, that could be enough to treat statistics coursework with apprehension.

 For reasons related to the stress of STEM coursework as well as sociological issues within both STEM courses and majors (including gender and racial imbalances in the composition of courses), students sometimes develop "impostor syndrome", a feeling that academic gains are not the result of their own abilities and a fear that they will soon be "found out" ([Cooper et al. 2018](https://www.physiology.org/doi/10.1152/advan.00085.2017), [Lindemann et al. 2016](http://genderandset.open.ac.uk/index.php/genderandset/article/view/435)).
-This is reported with particular frequency by students ([Ong 2005](https://doi.org/10.1525/sp.2005.52.4.593)) and can make STEM courses particularly isolating for women and students of color ([Malone and Barabino 2008](https://onlinelibrary.wiley.com/doi/pdf/10.1002/sce.20307), [Ong et al. 2011](https://doi.org/10.17763/haer.81.2.t022245n7x4752v2)).
+This is reported with particular frequency by students from traditionally underrepresented groups ([Ong 2005](https://doi.org/10.1525/sp.2005.52.4.593)) and can make STEM courses particularly isolating for women and students of color ([Malone and Barabino 2008](https://onlinelibrary.wiley.com/doi/pdf/10.1002/sce.20307), [Ong et al. 2011](https://doi.org/10.17763/haer.81.2.t022245n7x4752v2)).

 ### A Compassionate Classroom